-In the report, Gartner highlights that, “Recent attacks have evolved from the autospreading attacks, such as Wannacry and NotPetya, to more targeted examples, which attack an organization, rather than individual endpoints.”
+In the report, Gartner highlights that “Recent attacks have evolved from the autospreading attacks, such as Wannacry and NotPetya, to more targeted examples, which attack an organisation, rather than individual endpoints.”
 In many recent ransomware attacks, the cyber criminal gained initial access via malware, compromised credentials or a vulnerable internet-facing service.
 Proofpoint threat research has observed that ransomware operators often buy access from initial access brokers or ransomware affiliates, who infiltrate targets and then sell access to ransomware actors for a portion of the illicit profits.

 Protecting against ransomware requires an integrated, layered approach

 Ransomware attacks start with the initial compromise, often a phishing or targeted attack to deliver malware or steal credentials.
 According to research by Unit 42 of Palo Alto Networks, email remains the top attack vector for ransomware, accounting for more than 75% of attack origins.
 Because email is one of the key attack vectors, it’s crucial to invest in advanced email security to identify and stop initial access.
-Gartner also calls out “Technologies such as web isolation can also limit the impact”of phishing and targeted attacks.
+Gartner also calls out “Technologies such as web isolation can also limit the impact” of phishing and targeted attacks.

 Security teams are often understaffed and overwhelmed with alerts that need to be quickly triaged and investigated.
 Leveraging automation tools and email-focused security orchestration automation and response (mSOAR) capabilities can help improve response time and reduce the workload of your security team.
 Proofpoint customers have seen a reduction of up to 90% in investigation and response resources when dealing with malicious messages.
-This customer was able to realize $345,000 of direct full-time equivalent savings over three years.
+This customer was able to realise $345,000 of direct full-time equivalent savings over three years.